 that you may excel!

 Review sessions and organized study groups are offered through the MESA Program in

-chemistry.
+and chemistry.
 Sessions and study groups are weekly one to two hour cooperative learning

 sessions.
 Designed to enhance student understanding, they feature peer-facilitated

 group work on problems at or above the level of course instruction.
 Small-group activities

 are directed by peer educators called facilitators.
 MESA offers these sessions and

 study groups based on research showing that cooperative methods (as opposed to an